angbkz/getting-cleaning-data-project/CODEBOOK.md

  - 'test/y_test.txt' : Test activity id.
  - 'test/subject_test.txt' : Each row identifies the subject who performed the activity for each window sample.

+## Transformaton
+The purpose of the transformation is to clean and merge the training and test data and create one dataset.
+Below are the transformations of the raw data set:

+1. The training and test sets ('train/X_train.txt' and 'test/X_test.txt') do not contain feature header names.
+2. Feature header names can be obtained from 'features.txt'.
+3. The training and test activity id ('train/y_train.txt' and 'test/y_test.txt') can be linked to 'activity_labels.txt' to obtain the    activity name.
+4. 'train/X_train.txt', 'train/subject_train.txt' and 'train/y_train.txt' required to merge as one train data set.
+5. 'test/X_test.txt', 'test/subject_test.txt' and 'test/y_test.txt' required to merge as one test data set.
+6. Both train and test datasets rows are to be merged as one tidy dataset
+7. Finally, aggregate the tidy dataset using mean function by the subject and acitivity to create an average datasets.

 ## Output tidydata.txt
 Identifiers